Quick Navigation

 Is parking included at Kirkwall hotels?

 Planning the rest of the trip from here?
-Our wider section on Orkney accommodation has the full filtered list of Kirkwall hotels with live rates — useful if you want to widen the search beyond the eight ranked picks above.
+Our wider section on Orkney accommodation has the full filtered list of Kirkwall hotels with live rates — useful if you want to widen the search beyond the seven ranked picks above.